dekelIdo/workers-flights-app/README.md

 - `GET /flights/:workerId` — List flights for a worker

 You can configure the API base URL in the environment files.

-## 🤝 Contributing

-1. Fork this repo
-2. Create your feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/my-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License.

-## 🙋‍♂️ Need Help?

-- For Angular CLI help, see the [Angular CLI docs](https://angular.io/cli).
-- For project-specific questions, open an issue or contact the maintainer.